alexcmachado/dog-classification/README.md

 # Convolutional Neural Network Classifier

-A Convolutional Neural Network to classify dog breeds using images as input.
+A Convolutional Neural Network to identify dog breeds using images as input.
 For images that contain a human instead of a dog, the algorithm should display which dog breed resembles the human in the picture.

 ## Tutorial